Terms of Business

 We reserve the right to stop acting for you as your Solicitors if:

-i.
-You do not pay our costs or money on account of costs in accordance with these terms of business;
+- You do not pay our costs or money on account of costs in accordance with these terms of business; or

 In these circumstances, we will provide you with reasonable notice that we are going to cease acting for you and follow the procedures mentioned above for notifying all parties and releasing your file, if required.